Chaaronn/sharp-rustic/readme.md

 # Noted Improvements

 ### June 30
 - Fixed critical bug causing evaluation to send "0000" when time slices ran out.
 Approx. 300 ELO jump.
+- ELO ~ 1800 on Lichess BOTS

 # Kinda to do / known problems / I'm tired and don't have my pc / I'm in work and I'm looking at games